Complete guide to checking absconding status online, removing a false report, and avoiding absconding cases under UAE labor law

 Consequences of an Absconding Case in the UAE

 When an absconding case is approved by MOHRE, the employee faces immediate visa cancellation and a one-year labor ban that prevents obtaining a new work permit in the UAE.
 The work permit is automatically canceled once MOHRE approves the absconding complaint, which then triggers visa cancellation through immigration authorities.
 The employee must leave the UAE, and the ban period only begins counting from the date of departure.
 During the ban period, no employer in the UAE can hire the affected individual.
+Our guide to labour ban types, duration, and removal explains how this ban differs from the other restrictions people confuse it with.

 Exemptions from the One-Year Ban